 Note: I decided to allow nitrous to be considered because it has an extremely short half-life and never actually makes it to the baby.
 You take off the mask and the medication is out of your system almost instantly.
 So this was something I could get on board with if it provided relief.
 And provide relief it did!
 There was not

 Then I started feeling “pushy.”
 I told my midwife and off came the nitrous mask.
 Here.
 We.
 GO!
 But wait, I still didn’t want to move from where I was.
 I KNEW I had to move because I needed to get the baby out of my hip, where he was stuck.
 No amount of “turn onto your side, Kate” was convincing me either!
-So, my husband got onto the bed and picked me up.
+Then the room got very quiet and my team was whispering to each other.
+My husband looked really worried.
+Our sweet baby’s heart was decelerating.
+We had to get this baby born NOW!
+So, my husband got onto the bed and just picked me up!
 He flipped me down on my right side, and my photographer/doula grabbed my legs and pushed on different muscles in my hips to release them.
 Then BOOM with one mighty push HE (we thought he was a girl, but never found out until delivery) came out into a puddle on my bed.

 2:48 pm: He was perfect!
 8lbs, 8oz, 20″ long, 14.5″ head, APGAR of 9.
 My sweet little baby.
 Just like that all of the pain was gone and I was in endorphin heaven.